 Suction Techniques After Successful Intubation

-Although a basic skill, you may not routinely intubate patients and oral suctioning procedures may not be something you perform frequently.
+Although it is a basic skill, you may not routinely intubate patients, and oral suctioning procedures may not be something you perform frequently.
 Let’s review a few things when it comes to oral suctioning after intubation and some tips on providing safer care related to this procedure:

-Patients should be preoxygenated with 100 percent oxygen to help decrease the risk of hypoxia due to suctioning.
+- Patients should be preoxygenated with 100% oxygen to help decrease the risk of hypoxia due to suctioning.

-Suction for only 5-10 seconds at a time if possible.
+- Suction for only five-to10 seconds at a time if possible.
 Along with preoxygenating, this helps to prevent hypoxia and reduces the risk for cardiac arrhythmias.